 Greg came to the Bar in 1995 following 5 years as a commercial solicitor with Freehills (now Herbert Smith Freehills) where his work included capital raisings, mergers and acquisitions and advising listed public companies on matters such as corporate governance, share plans and general meetings.

-Greg has an extensive commercial practice, while his predominant areas of practice are in the fields of the Corporations Act (including takeovers and reconstructions through a scheme or schemes of arrangement), the duties of fiduciaries such as directors, partners and trustees and in acting for clients in complex general commercial disputes.
-Examples of work undertaken by Greg in these fields are set out below.
+While Greg has an extensive corporate and, commercial practice, his predominant areas of practice are in the fields of the Corporations Act (including takeovers and reconstructions through a scheme of arrangement), corporate relationship disputes such as oppression proceedings and partnership disputes, contractual claims arising out from a share sale agreement or sale of business, complex commercial disputes requiring detailed review and analysis of extensive documentary evidence, the duties of fiduciaries such as directors, partners and trustees and corporate advisory work in relation to commercial transactions.
+Greg has also acted for a number of rural law clients (click here for details).

-Greg has acted in 26 schemes of arrangement (in Victoria) including schemes to effect takeovers, mergers, demergers and internal reconstructions.
-These have included schemes of substantial transaction value such as the $3.8b merger in 2016 of M2 Group Limited with Vocus Communications Limited, the demerger in 2011 of Treasury Wine Estates from the Foster's Group, the subsequent $10.5b takeover of Foster's in 2011 by SABMiller and the $1.95b takeover in 2010 of Healthscope.
+Greg has acted in 37 schemes of arrangement, including schemes to effect takeovers, mergers, demergers and internal reconstructions.
+These have included schemes of substantial transaction value such as the 2019 $4.4b takeover by Brookfield of all of the shares in Healthscope Limited (in which Greg acted and appeared as lead counsel for ASIC as intervener at the first court hearing), the $1.9b takeover of Sirtex Medical Limited in 2018 by CDH Genetech Limited and China Grand Pharmaceutical and Healthcare Holdings Limited, the $3.8b merger in 2016 of M2 Group Limited with Vocus Communications Limited, the demerger in 2011 of Treasury Wine Estates from the Foster's Group, the subsequent $10.5b takeover of Foster's in 2011 by SABMiller and the $1.95b takeover in 2010 of Healthscope.

 Details of the schemes of arrangement in which Greg has acted can be found here.